Craig Bellamy: Philanthropy

-In 2007, Bellamy was invited to visit Sierra Leone by a friend.
+In 2007, Bellamy visited Sierra Leone.
 The country was still suffering from the effects of a long civil war that ended five years previously.
 Bellamy was mobbed by fans and was unable to freely walk the streets without an armed police escort as crowds blocked roads trying to see him.
 He visited the country's diamond mining industry and was shocked at the poor living conditions of the workers, often children.
 He decided to set up a charity in the country and, on 6 May 2008, plans for The Craig Bellamy Foundation were announced in Sierra Leone.
 Bellamy spent £1.4m of his own money to build a not-for-profit football academy in the Western Area Rural District village Tombo, where 32 boys received an international standard education and elite-level football coaching at no cost to themselves.
 The first 15 children were enrolled at the academy in August 2010.

 The Craig Bellamy Foundation also operated a nationwide youth league that was founded in conjunction with UNICEF.
 Operating in the Freetown, Bo, Kenema and Makeni regions, The Craig Bellamy Foundation League provided a national youth football framework for children; as well as on-pitch performance, points were awarded for school attendance, fair play and contributions to community projects.
 The league also funded the school fees of participating children and employed 175 Sierra Leonian team coaches, regional managers and league coordinators.
 In 2009, 1,600 boys aged between 11 and 14 played or trained in the league on a daily basis.
 All activities were stopped in April 2017 due to financial irregularities.

 Bellamy is also a supporter of Noah's Ark Children's Hospital for Wales, part of the University of Wales Hospital, where both he and his three children were born.
 In 2010, he became a charity champion for Noah's Ark, a charity that was aiming to raise £7 million to complete a construction project at the site.

+Bankruptcy

+In April 2023, Bellamy said that he was bankrupt due to failed investments that had been made on his behalf.